The Body Ecology Diet Mineral Rich Salts- Himalayan Pink, Real Salt, and Celtic Sea Salt

 One of the components of the Body Ecology Diet is using nutrient rich mineral salts, free of pollutants, and free of refining and the addition of chemical preservatives and additives.
 Unlike common table salt, natural salts provide tremendous health benefits through minerals and trace minerals.

-I have previously written a hub about The Body Ecology Diet (BED).
+I have previously written an article overviewing The Body Ecology Diet (BED).
 This plan seeks to restore health through good nutrition, rebalancing the body’s internal environment.
 Weight loss is a pleasant side effect to the BED.
 The cover of The Body Ecology Diet carries this statement: “A must-read for anyone who wants to be healthy or who is exhausted, overweight or has digestive problems, candida, viral infections, cancer or neurological disorders such as ADD, Autism, Alzheimer’s, and Multiple Sclerosis.”

 Alarmingly High Levels of Salt in our Diets